psanse/BitGraph/bitscan/README.md

 - `bitarray`: Main type for standard bit manipulation.
 - `sparse_bitarray`: Main type for large and massive sets with few elements.

 Other types such as `simple_bitarray`, `simple_sparse_bitarray` and `watched_bitarray` are included for specific operations.
-For example, `watched_bitarray` are intended for set populations with low density, but not sparse.
+For example, the `watched_bitarray` type is intended for set populations with low density, but not sparse.
 Empty bit blocks are still stored in full, but two pointers (aka sentinels) which point (alias *watch*) the highest and lowest empty blocks respectively, determine the range of useful bitmasks (see [here](http://download.springer.com/static/pdf/797/chp%253A10.1007%252F978-3-319-09584-4_12.pdf?auth66=1411550130_ba322f209d8b171722fa67741d3f77e9&ext=.pdf "watched bit arrays") for an interesting application).

 The library features several optimizations for typical enumeration of set members (in this context, *bitscanning*) which have been found useful for fast implementation of algorithms during research, such as  destructive vs non-destructive scans, forward and reverse_forward scans, random starting points, caching indexes etc.